 Whether you’ve recently discovered you’re expecting or are many months into the long wait for your precious baby to make their appearance, the thought of packing a hospital bag can be a daunting one.
 “What to pack?
 What if I overpack?
 Even worse, what if I under-pack?
 How can I possibly prepare for all the unexpected surprises that no one tells you about?”.
 One of the many wonders new parents may encounter, with the birth of their child, is just how long their fingernails and toenails can be.
 For four out of the nine months of a full-term pregnancy, a baby’s nails grow; it’s possible your newborn will have longer nails than you!

 There are numerous ways you can tend to your baby’s nails.
 Many mums don’t like to cut their baby’s nails for the first couple of weeks, concerned they might tear delicate skin, and so instead, choose a lacking solution such as placing mittens on their little one’s hands.
 This limits the avenues through which the baby can develop spatial awareness and experience sensation, processes essential to developing connection to the world around them.
+These little gloves can also be a choking hazard.
 Mittens are also only a short-term solution; the day will come when they will need to be removed and the nails themselves dealt with.

-With traditional baby nail clippers, visibility over what exactly you’re clipping is difficult, making it all too easy to clip a little too close to the skin, resulting in bleeding fingers and tears.
+With traditional baby nail clippers, visibility over what exactly you are clipping is difficult, making it all too easy to clip a little too close to the skin, resulting in bleeding fingers and tears.
 Traditional nail scissors for young ones can feel unwieldy compared to those tiny, newborn fingers and are designed to only be used, by right-handed people!
-Many parents struggle to use these tools safely, without inflicting pain when bub makes a sudden movement.
+Many parents struggle to use these tools safely, without inflicting pain when baby makes a sudden movement.